c-sanders/ImageOverlay/README.md

 > batch command experienced an execution error:
 > Error: ( : 1) eval: unbound variable: \

-The command which was just presented might seem a little overwhelming, so here is the same command - but with comments added, to help explain things.
+The command which was just presented, might seem a little overwhelming.
+So to try and help explain what it is doing, here is the same command - but with comments added.

 	find /home/foo/images -name "foreground_image_[0-9].png" | \  # Send list of foreground image filenames to stdout.
 	gimp --no-interface \                                         # Instruct GIMP to operate in a non-interactive manner.